tomordonez/tomordonez.github.io/_posts/2017-09-09-crontab-selenium-chrome-driver.md

   - /crontab-selenium-chrome-driver.html
 categories: [Code]
 image: assets/images/7.jpg
-tags: [featured, crontab, selenium, chrome driver]
+tags: [crontab, selenium, chromedriver, bash]
 ---

 This is how to setup a crontab with Selenium and Chrome Driver